"You needn't worry a thing about him, Mr. Holmes. We're in the business of making boys into fine, resourceful men."

 Sherlock paused, looking at him for a few seconds, as if trying to work out if it were a trick question.
 "Yes, sir," he finally said quietly.

 "That's better.
 Respect, Sherlock.
 Respect for your elders is the beginning of wisdom.
-One of the fine lessons you'll learn here, and thank me for one day, I should hope."
+One of the fine lessons you'll learn here, and thank me for one day, I hope."

-"And so should I," Mycroft returned.
+"And so do I," Mycroft returned.
 "I also hope you won't break too many canes on him.
 I'm afraid he can be very stubborn and… intractable."
 But he was looking at Sherlock with something approaching paternal pride.

 "Rulers, 'til he's ten.
 And hopefully none of those, either."

 Mycroft shrugged.
 "This place was different in my day.
 Either way, you're to behave and bring neither rulers nor canes on yourself, Sherlock, is that clear?"

 "That mumbling is horrible," Bishop commented.
 "Lesson one will be how to answer questions promptly, fully and clearly.
 We'll begin on that so that when term goes in we'll have a boy who can speak properly.
 I imagine we'll have no difficulties in that department, will we, Holmes?"